avito-tech/avito-android/docs/content/docs/Infrastructure.md

 - By default, build uses develop from github against develop from avito
 - If you pick a branch from avito, it will run against develop on github
 - If you pick a branch from github, it will run against develop on avito
-- (UNTESTED) To build both projects of special branch, they should have the same name
+- To build both projects of special branch, they should have the same name